 The first draft Task 1 Report on Nitrogen Reduction Performance Criteria for Alternative Wastewater Treatment Systems was submitted in March 2020.
-The revised draft responding to County staff comments was received in April 2020.
+The revised draft responding to County staff comments was received in April 2020 and posted to the Leon County project website.